MicheleRezk/Vonage/README.md

     "AgentsNumber": 3, // number of Agents
     "SupervisorsNumber": 2, // number of supervisors
-    "AverageVoiceInteractionInMilliseconds": 240000, // voice interaction take 4 mins to be handled "AverageNonVoiceInteractionInMilliseconds": 120000 // voice interaction take 2 mins to be handled }
+    "AverageVoiceInteractionInMilliseconds": 240000, // voice interaction take 4 mins to be handled "AverageNonVoiceInteractionInMilliseconds": 120000 // Nonvoice interaction take 2 mins to be handled }
 ```